KellerJordan/modded-nanogpt/README.md

 * Initialization of projection and classification layers to zero (muP-like)
 * Skip connections from embedding to every block as well as between blocks in U-net pattern
 * Extra embeddings which are mixed into the values in attention layers (inspired by Zhou et al. 2024)
-* FlexAttention with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup
+* Flash Attention 3 with long-short sliding window attention pattern (inspired by Gemma 2) and window size warmup with YaRN
+* Align training batch starts with EoS and set a max document length
+* Accumulate gradients for 2 steps for embedding and lm_head before updating parameters
+* Enable model to back out contributions from first 8 layers before prediction
+* Polar Express implementation in Muon
+* Smear module to enable 1 token look back
+* Sparse attention gate

 As well as many systems optimizations.